ekoteq/pycacher/README.md

   cache_int = cache.int()
 ```
 ### Pycache.complex()
-Returns a `dict` of all cache entries that have a `value` attribute containing an `complex` data type.
+Returns a `dict` of all cache entries that have a `value` attribute containing a `complex` data type.
 ```python
   cache_complex = cache.complex()
 ```
 ### Pycache.bool()
-Returns a `dict` of all cache entries that have a `value` attribute containing an `bool` data type.
+Returns a `dict` of all cache entries that have a `value` attribute containing a `bool` data type.
 ```python
   cache_bool = cache.bool()
 ```
 ### Pycache.frozenset()
-Returns a `dict` of all cache entries that have a `value` attribute containing an `frozenset` data type.
+Returns a `dict` of all cache entries that have a `value` attribute containing a `frozenset` data type.
 ```python
   cache_frozenset = cache.frozenset()
 ```
 ### Pycache.float()
-Returns a `dict` of all cache entries that have a `value` attribute containing an `float` data type.
+Returns a `dict` of all cache entries that have a `value` attribute containing a `float` data type.
 ```python
   cache_float = cache.float()
 ```
 ### Pycache.tuple()
-Returns a `dict` of all cache entries that have a `value` attribute containing an `tuple` data type.
+Returns a `dict` of all cache entries that have a `value` attribute containing a `tuple` data type.
 ```python
   cache_tuple = cache.tuple()
 ```